equinor/python-intermediate/README.md

 1. Create a function that defines a variable and an inner function and the inner function refers to the variable; return that function
 1. Experiment with the keywords `global` and `nonlocal`.
 1. Define two variables `a` and `b`, change their value from inside a function.
 What happens with `a` and `b`?
 Try with `global a` later.
+1. Bind up a mutable variable.
+Change it outside the function.
+Observe the behavior.

 # Creating context managers